kyratrades/kyratrades.github.io/docs/videos.md

 : Filmed from far left mezz and cuts off after the knights find the grail.
 Filmed two days after Hank Azaria left.

 ## Moulin Rouge!
 The Musical

+#### Moulin Rouge! - Pre-Broadway / Boston - August 19, 2018 (Closing Night)
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `2 DVDs`

+CAST
+: Aaron Tveit (Christian), Karen Olivo (Satine), Danny Burstein (Harold Zidler), Sahr Ngaujah (Toulouse-Lautrec), Ricky Rojas (Santiago), Tam Mutu (The Duke), Robyn Hurder (Nini), Jacqueline B Arnold (La Chocolat), Holly James (Arabia), Jeigh Madjus (Baby Doll)

+NOTES
+: HD capture of the final PreBroadway performance.
+A drunk woman's head blocks most of the left side and she does not sit still.
+This is far from perfect, but if you want a glimpse in the Moulin Rouge...the show is sensational!
+B

 #### Moulin Rouge! - Broadway - December, 2019
 {: .no_toc .d-inline-block }